iskodirajga/buzzingpixel.com/system/user/content/software/ansel-ee/documentation/sections/01--getting-started/03--configuring.md

 #### Image cache location and Image cache url

-The Image cache location settings must be a full server path to a publicly URL accessible directory Ansel can use for caching images that are resized on the fly.
+The Image cache location setting must be a full server path to a publicly URL accessible directory Ansel can use for caching images that are resized on the fly.
 New installations set this to the default value  `path/to/public/dir/images/ansel_image_cache/`.
 Make sure this directory has the appropriate permissions for PHP to write to it.

 And the Image cache url must be the publicly accessible URL of that cache directory.
 The new install default value is `/images/ansel_image_cache/`.